Why American Airlines Group Inc. (AAL) Stock is Good to Buy Now?

-MKM Partners raised the price target for the American Airlines Group Inc. (NASDAQ:AAL) stock to “a Buy”.
-The rating was released on June 10, 2021.
-The research report from Morgan Stanley has initiated the stock to Underweight, with a price target set at $20.
-The stock was upgraded by Jefferies, who disclosed in a research note on March 30, 2021, from Underperform to Hold and set the price objective to $25.
-In their research brief published February 22, 2021, Deutsche Bank analysts upgraded the American Airlines Group Inc. stock from Hold to Buy with a price target of $23.
+Citigroup raised the price target for the American Airlines Group Inc. (NASDAQ:AAL) stock from “a Sell” to “a Neutral”.
+The rating was released on July 14, 2021.
+The stock was initiated by Morgan Stanley, who disclosed in a research note on April 06, 2021, to Underweight and set the price objective to $20.
+In their research brief published March 30, 2021, Jefferies analysts upgraded the American Airlines Group Inc. stock from Underperform to Hold with a price target of $25.

 5 Stocks Under $10 That Are Poised to Take Off